 6. Skin test

-This test can also determine presence of filarial infection.
+This test can also determine the presence of filarial infection.
 Clients who undergo this test may experience pain since medical professionals will use a tiny razor blade to cut a small portion of the skin.

 - Ivermectine – drug of choice for W. bancrofti